 It’s no secret that cyber attacks involving machine identities are on the rise.
 Several factors are expanding the encryption and machine identity attack surface, and it is absolutely essential that organizations have full visibility of their machine identities, where they are, who owns them and who’s using them.

 If your security strategy is lacking in this area, the time to act is now.
-Venafi’s Trust Protection Platform covers your TLS keys and certificates, SSH keys, code signing keys, and more across your entire enterprise!
+Venafi’s Control Plane for Machine Identities covers your TLS keys and certificates, SSH keys, code signing keys, and more across your entire enterprise!